jls42/leapmultix/README.en.md

 **IMPORTANT: Never commit directly to main**

-The project uses a workflow based on feature branches:
+The project uses a feature branch workflow:

 1. **Create a branch**: